ISISComputingGroup/ibex_user_manual/doc/Key-Concepts-in-IBEX.rst

   The Archiver, as its name suggests, archives the values of process variables to a database.
 This service supports strip-chart plots of blocks & process variables and can also be used to inspect the history of process variables for diagnostic purposes.

 IOCs
   IOCs (Input/Output Controllers) are processes which control individual devices attached to the instrument control PC.
-IOCs are analogous to LabVIEW VIs.
 IOCs communicate with other processes (e.g. the BlockServer or other IOCs) via :doc:`/concepts/Process-Variables`.
 Typically, there is one IOC for each device attached to the instrument control PC.

 Message Server
   The Message Server intercepts console messages written by IOCs and stores them in a database.
 It also serves the messages to the IBEX client, so that the message log can be inspected and searched from the GUI.